 Its high resolution is what makes the Reverb stand apart from the crowd.
 I have been using it for a while now and it offers the best clarity to read your gauges and instruments in flight sims.
 It doesn’t not have the best controllers, but you don’t really need them for a flight sim.
 My controllers are still inside the box!

 |Cosmos Elite||1440 x 1700||4,896,000|

 |Vive||1080 x 1200||2,592,000|

-The Rift S is the best mid-range option for not just MS Flight Sim, but for almost every VR game.
-It is the quintessential jack of all trades but master of none.
+The Quest 2 is the best mid-range option for not just MS Flight Sim, but for almost every VR game.
+It is the quintessential jack of all trades headset that won’t break the bank.
 It has good resolution, good tracking, good value, good comfort, good build quality and good everything really.
-Not necessarily the best, but definitely not the worst either.
-Which is what makes it a work horse of VR gaming.
+Not necessarily the highest resolution, but close enough to be viable in flight sims.
+Which is what makes it an absolute work horse for VR gaming.

 - 3K anti-sde AMOLED display (2880x1600) with wide 110O field of view

 - Direct Full Array Backlight 4X: Concentrated Zones of Precision-Controlled LEDs Auto-Adjust Contrast...

 Odyssey+ still punches above its weight, especially given it price point.
 If you are looking for value, nothing else comes close.